vechain/connex/README.md

 ## Introduction

 Connex is the standard interface to connect DApp with VeChain and user. `Connex` is a set of well-designed APIs for developers, with injected `Connex Object` in web applications they can easily build decentralized applications.

 ## Get Started

-[Sync](https://github.com/vechain/thor-sync.electron/releases) or other compatible client will expose `connex` API by an injected object on `Window Object`.
+[Sync](https://github.com/vechain/thor-sync.electron/releases) or other compatible clients will expose `connex` API by an injected object on `Window Object`.

 ### TypeScript(Recommended)